awatson1978/MSIB32500/lectures/lecture1.md

 ## Using what we learned on Bioinformatics

-:1: using Linux command line to process FASTQ files
+:one: Using Linux command line to process FASTQ files